Chilled Cranberry Cheesecake

 - 1-1/2 cups heavy whipping cream

-- In a bowl, combine the cracker crumbs, sugar and 1 teaspoon orange peel; stir in butter.
+- In a bowl, combine the cracker crumbs, sugar and 1 teaspoon orange zest; stir in butter.
 Press onto the bottom of a greased 9-in. springform pan.
 Bake at 350° for 10 minutes.
 Cool completely.

 - In a small saucepan, sprinkle gelatin over orange juice and let stand for 1 minute.
 Cook over low heat, stirring until gelatin is completely dissolved; cool slightly.

 - In a bowl, beat cream until stiff peaks form.
 Fold into cream cheese mixture.
 Pour over crust.
 Refrigerate for 3-4 hours before serving.
 Carefully run a knife around the edge of pan to loosen.
 Remove sides of pan.
 Refrigerate leftovers.
-Yield: 12 servings.